 Technology is not just helping remote teams connect, it also helps managers recruit the right people and handle the workflow of their employees.
 In order to save time, create better teams, and handle them more efficiently, smart leaders depend on software.

 When deciding on the most effective tools, choose software that can help you do more than handle the project.
 While you will need a way for teams to share documents with each other, also consider productivity tools that you can use to assign projects to employees or track time spent on a project.
-The ideal solution is the one that not only handles your team better, but that also helps you to be a better manager.
+The ideal solution is the one that not only handles your team better, but also helps you to be a better manager.

 4. Invest in training your team